‘Destiny’ Guide For Crota’s End Raid Changes And New Challenge Modes

 Traversing the Abyss

 No major changes to the starting section of Crota’s End.
 Players will still drop down into the Hellmouth and be tasked with making their way from lantern to lantern while fending off Thrall and Knights.
-The “Weight of Darkness” debuff is still present and players will need to stand next to lanterns to remove it.
+The “Weight of Darkness” debuff is still present, and players will need to stand next to lanterns to remove it.

 The only change comes at the very end of the Abyss when standing on the plate to materialize the bridge.
 Thralls, Knights, and Ogres still spawn to attack players while they try to hold the plate.
 However, they are now joined by a couple of wizards to prevent camping on top of certain rocks or pillars.